tarsmachine/tarsmachine.github.io/index.md

 We don't talk or promote anything related to the company valuation, funding news.

-**We Focus on Input and Fuctions**
+**Focus on the Upside**

 Evaluate

-- Always optimize what's the highest possible upside first, calculate the resources to make it happen later.
+- Pursue the highest upside first, calculate the resources to make it happen later.
-- Pursue 100% clarity of thinking
+- Pursue 100% clarity of thinking.

 Execute

-- Find the secrets that would help us win faster and bigger.
-EX: solving the picture of the puzzle faster, not putting the pieces together faster.
+- Find the secrets that would help us win faster and bigger. (solving the picture of the puzzle faster, not putting the pieces together faster)
-- Input + Functions > Output

 #### We Want to Change the Game